DisBots-Studios-Inc/Spark/README.md

-# Spark
+# 🎆 Spark - The discord bot that electrocutes!

-A general purpose bot, that does it all! written in Typescript and Discord.js!
+No literally!
+It sparks!
+A do-it-all discord bot that is the only one that you will ever need!
+Written in typescript!

+Note: Readme to be improved later